aleixo/react-essentialia/README.md

 - [ ] Code must be easily maintanable with the proper layers
 - [ ] Add Cell component and several variants
 - [ ] Change name to react-native-essentialia
+- [ ] Allow to dispatch only from inner hooks
 - [ ] Manage forms
 - [ ] Add Docs
 - [ ] Storybook or sample app